 Older adults who live alone are more likely to be poor, especially with advancing age.
 Many report feelings of loneliness (in 60% of those > 75) and social isolation.
 In those with health problems or sensory deficits, new or worsening symptoms may be unnoticed.
 Many have difficulty complying with prescribed treatment regimens.
 Because they have physical limitations and because eating is a social activity, some older people who live alone do not prepare full, balanced meals, making undernutrition a concern.

 Despite these problems, almost 90% of older people living alone express a keen desire to maintain their independence.
 Many fear being too dependent on others and, despite the loneliness, want to continue to live alone.
 To help them maintain their independence, physicians should encourage them to engage in regular physical activity and social interactions and should provide social work referrals to help them do so.

 Coordination and delivery of services during convalescence are difficult for patients living alone.
 Physicians should ensure that home care is available and recommend additional services as appropriate.
 A passive or individually activated emergency response device may reassure patients that help can be obtained if needed.
-Since the onset of the COVID-19 COVID-19 Coronaviruses are enveloped RNA viruses that cause respiratory illnesses of varying severity from the common cold to fatal pneumonia.
-Numerous coronaviruses, first discovered in domestic poultry... read more pandemic, many community-based mental health and social care providers have increased capacity for technology-enabled outreach and service.
+Since the onset of the COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more pandemic, many community-based mental health and social care providers have increased capacity for technology-enabled outreach and service.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.